Final report for GNC19-274

 Educational & Outreach Activities

 Research was presented at the Wisconsin Potato and Vegetable Growers Association in February of 2020.
 Attendees include academic researchers, graduate students, agricultural specialists, extension agents, and growers.
 About 30 individuals attended the talk.
 Research has also been presented at an on farm presentation located in Plover, Wisconsin.
 Participants included graduate students, farmers, and county extension agents, and number of participants is estimated to be 30.
 A flyer was distributed during the on farm presentation, explaining the research and providing tables for easy calculations.
 Additionally, some of our results were presented at the virtual Agro-IBIS workshop during April of 2020, which had about 20 graduate students and professors in attendance.
 Moving forward, the research will be presented at the American Water Resources Association annual conference on March 4th of 2021, as well as at a farmer led watershed group sometime in the summer of 2021.
-We expect at least one peer reviewed paper to be published from this work.
+We expect at least two peer reviewed paper to be published from this work.
 Additional presentations were expected in the spring of 2020, but were canceled due to Covid.

 Through our project, we collected water samples from six farms across the Wisconsin Central Sands.
 Located in the central region of the state, this area is faced with an array of challenges due to geography, hydrology, and economic sectors in the region.
 As an area characterized by its sandy soil and shallow water table, agricultural fields in the region are highly susceptible to nitrate leaching.
 Considering that many in the community receive their drinking water from private wells testing well above the EPA threshold of 10 ppm of Nitrate, this is especially concerning.
 Our research project has highlighted both the severity of N contamination in irrigation water across the region, while also illustrating the wide spatial variability in N levels and minimal temporal variability.
 Using this information, growers can determine how frequently they need to test the N levels in their water.
 Additionally, growers may use our findings to begin accounting for the N already present in their irrigation water, when determining how much N to apply to crops during the field season.
 By taking this approach, growers could substantially reduce the amount of N being applied to the landscape, preventing further groundwater contamination.